DECISION AND ORDER

 Chairman Daher's term began during the pendency of these deliberations.
 He has reviewed the relevant portions of the record of e proceedings, including the transcript and the parties' memoranda. e has participated in the deliberations of this matter and is a signatory the Decision and Order.

-Commission Maclin's tenn began during the pendency of these proceedings.
+Commission Maclin's term began during the pendency of these proceedings.
 He has reviewed the relevant portions of the record of the proceedings, including the transcript and the parties' memoranda. e has participated in the deliberations of this matter and is a signatory the Decision and Order.

 The Presiding Officer found Ms. Shanahan's testimony on this point to be credible.

-The Presiding Officer found Ms. Shanahan's testimony on this point to be Credible.
+The Presiding Officer found Ms. Shanahan's testimony on this point to be credible.
 Her testimony was also consistent with statements she made during a joint videotaped UTC/Board of selectman Meeting on February 6, 2002.
 The videotape of this meeting was admitted into evidence without objection.

 Although Ms. Shanahan's testimony about the state of her knowledge as evasive, the Presiding Officer credits her statements, made under cross-examination.
 Shanahan testified "I stated I knew back in December.
 I did.
 That he said he was going to contract.
 I did not now whether he did or not."